<<Read Time: 4 Minutes>>

 Big Boy Steam Engine.
 Even in retirement, Old Number 4004 remains an imposing sight.
 Visitors can see Big Boy, the world's largest steam locomotive, year-round in Holliday Park.
 Big Boy is one of eight such remaining locomotives on display in the U.S.

 Gunslingers.
 See gunfights, western skits, and other Wild West activities in Gunslinger Square, 15th & Pioneer, in downtown Cheyenne.
 All of the shows are family-oriented and provide excitement and laughs.
 Each performance begins with a safety demonstration.
-June- July.
-Performances are at 6pm Thursday & Friday, noon Saturdays, and noon and 6p every day during Cheyenne Frontier Days.
+July.
+Performances are at 6pm Monday, Wednesday & Friday, noon Saturdays.

 Cheyenne Artists Guild.
 Provides numerous art shows throughout the year.
 Located in the historic Van Tassell Carriage Barn (National Historic Registry) in Holliday Park, The Cheyenne Artists Guild is the oldest continuously operating nonprofit arts organization in Wyoming.
 1701 Morrie Ave.
 (307) 632-2263.

 Disc Golf.
-A combination of terrains, water hazards and grades make this nine-hole course fun and challenging.
+A combination of terrains, water hazards and grades make the nine-hole courses fun and challenging.
 Several locations.